star0713/dev_portFolio/README.md

 </div>

 You can fork this repo to modify and make changes according to your need.
-Please give me proper credit by linking back to [Rahuljha4171](https://github.com/rahuljha4171/Portfolio-Website).
+Please give me proper credit by linking back to [star0713](https://github.com/star0713/Portfolio-Website).
 Thanks in Advance😍!

 ## Built With

-My personal portfolio website <a href="https://www.rahuljha.tech/" target="_blank">rahuljha.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio website <a href="https://my-portfolio-product.web.app/" target="_blank">my-portfolio-product.web.app</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project is built using these technologies.

 - React.js
 - CSS3
 - VsCode
-- Vercel
+- Firebase

 ## Features